Investing 101: A Beginner's Guide to Building Wealth

 🎯 Your First Month Action Plan

-Week 2: Set up automatic monthly transfer
+Week 2: Set up automatic monthly transfer from your bank

-Week 3: Purchase your first index fund
+Week 3: Buy your first index fund or start your robo portfolio

-✅ You're Ready When...
+✅ You're Ready to Invest When...

-✓ You have 3-6 months emergency fund
+✓ You have 3-6 months expenses saved as emergency fund

-✓ You've chosen low-cost index funds
+✓ You've picked low-cost index funds or ETFs

 The best time to start investing was 10 years ago.
 The second best time is today.